TRI-AMDD/mpet/README.md

 When adding new features or making changes to the code, it's helpful to run a suite of tests to make sure various things are behaving as expected.
-This should not be necessary for a user who is not changing the code at all, although it could still be nice to verify that the outputs you are seeing match those the developer(s) expect for a few specific cases.
-To run the tests do the following:
+This should not be necessary for users who are not changing the code at all, although it could still be nice to verify that the outputs users are seeing match those the developers expect for a few specific cases.
+To run the tests, do the following:

 1. Download `ref_outputs.zip` from
    [here](http://mit.edu/smithrb/www/ref_outputs.zip) and unzip within the tests subdirectory.
-This should give make a number of directories of the form `tests/ref_outputs/test###`.
+This should give a number of directories of the form `tests/ref_outputs/test###`.
 2. Copy `mpettest` to the working directory and run it.
-This will run a number of simulations and compare their output to those outputs from the downloaded reference outputs along with a few comparisons of simulations to their corresponding analytical results.
+This will run a number of simulations and compare their outputs to those outputs from the downloaded reference outputs along with a few comparisons of simulations to their corresponding analytical results.